nasa/astrobee/doc/readme.md

 command line java works perfectly.

-Note: some diagrams are not generated correctly when using graphviz 2.40 (layout stretched vertially).
+Note: some diagrams are not generated correctly when using graphviz 2.40 (layout stretched vertically).
 So for now please use graphviz 2.38.

 To generate the diagrams from the `doc\diagrams` directory:
 ```